Uses of Life Insurance – Protecting Your Family's Financial Future

 - Benefits are available immediately and may be used to help pay such expenses as final illness and funeral costs, eliminating the need to sell estate assets to cover these costs.

-More Uses of Life Insurance in Estate Planning
+Other Uses of Life Insurance in Estate Planning Include

 - Providing education funds for children and grandchildren